espocrm/documentation/docs/administration/formula/datetime.md

 `datetime\addWeeks(VALUE, WEEKS)`

-Adds WEEKS to date or datetime VALUE.
+Adds WEEKS to a date or datetime VALUE.
 WEEKS can be negative.
 Returns a modified STRING value.

 !!! example